Direct Contact for Volleyball, M/W Indoor Track and Field, M/W Golf

 Cameron Andry was named the head coach of the Taylor men's golf team in August of 2011.
-A life-long golf enthusiast, Andry has guided the men's program to 11 tournament victories including the 2016 Crossroads League Championship.
+A life-long golf enthusiast, Andry has guided the men's program to 19 tournament victories including the 2016 and 2017 Crossroads League Championships.

 In the fall of 2015 Andry's Trojans climbed into the NAIA Coaches' Top 25 for the first time in program history, checking in a No. 25.
 The Trojans rose as high as No. 16 in the NAIA Coaches' Top 25 during the 2015-16 season.

-Andry has coached seven players to All-Crossroads League honors and Taylor's Crossroads League Championship in 2016 was the first for the program since 1998 and just the second conference title for the program since 1977.
-TU's Trey Turner became the first Trojan to claim Crossroads League medalist honors in over 30 years.
+Taylor's Crossroads League Championship in 2016 was the first for the program since 1998 and just the second conference title for the program since 1977.
+TU's Turner became the first Trojan to claim Crossroads League medalist honors in over 30 years.

-Andry has been named the Crossroads League Coach of the Year twice, once during his first season in 2012 and again in 2016.
+Andry has been named the Crossroads League Coach of the Year three times, once during his first season in 2012 and again in 2016 and 2017.
+In 2017 Andry swept the Crossroads League Coach of the Year awards, winning the honor for both men's and women's golf.
 In 2013 Andry assumed the Crossroads League Men's Golf Chairman position, overseeing all Crossroads League Men's Golf operations.

 Andry has also overseen the birth of the Egypt Valley Intercollegiate tournament, held at the beautiful Egypt Valley Country Club in Ada, Michigan.
 Taylor and Egypt Valley, the host of the 2010 United States Junior Amateur, host some of the best NAIA teams in the Midwest during the two-day tournament each fall.